seanmiddleditch/CPlusPlus/type-list-indexing.md

 In comments [N3761], Richard Smith presented a strawman syntax proposing a language approach as alternative to the library approach presented.
 I used that as a trampoline for this paper.

-Bjarne Stroustrip illustrated the computational complexity problems with a pure library approach compared to a core language approach.
+Bjarne Stroustrup illustrated the computational complexity problems with a pure library approach compared to a core language approach.

 **help needed** This same syntax was floated in response to another paper submitted to the committee